 Emma is an Advanced Sports Massage therapist with many years experience.
-Her practice now combines sports massage techniques in an holistic approach that draws upon her extensive knowledge of Myofascial Release to ensure effective and long lasting results.
+Her practice now combines sports massage techniques in an holistic approach that draws upon her extensive knowledge of fascia to ensure effective and long lasting results.
 The majority of Emma’s work is dealing with chronic injuries, postural disturbances and the emotional holding that accompanies this.

 Sports Massage can address musculoskeletal pain or restricted movement of any sort.
 I have had experience in dealing with the following pathologies, as well as others.